bartswanson/hello-world/README.md

 Five rules of pseudocode:
 1)  Use simple language.
 2)  Focus on the algorithm.
-3)  Break down th3e problem.
+3)  Break down the problem.
 4)  Use indentation.
 5)  Write one statement per line.